kernelmachine/kernelmachine.github.io.archive/_posts/2016-02-15-Internet-Scale-Data-Science.md

 While these tools have provided value independently, we have recently focused on using these tools in concert to give unique perspectives on the state of the Internet.

+### IPv4 Topology
+First, a quick primer on IPv4, the fourth version of the Internet Protocol.
+The topology of IPv4 is characterized by three levels of hierarchy, IP addresses, subnets, and ASes.
+IP addresses on IPv4 are 32-bit sequences that identify hosts or network interfaces.
+Subnets are groups of IP addresses.
+Autonomous systems (ASes) are managed blocks of subnets that have independent routing policies.
+IPv4 is divided into about 65,000 of these ASes, which are managed by universities, public institutions, and private enterprises.
+There are 200,000,000 subnets on IPv4 today, and 2^32 IP addresses.

 ### IPv4 Sinkholes